cyndishan/sales-analysis-project-sql/README.md

 ## 📈 Dashboard

-- Visualizations were created using EXCEL to show:
+- Visualizations were created using Python to show:

 - Sales trends over time